News flash: Travelling solo doesn’t always mean going it alone.

 Use Social Media for Inspiration

 Primarily, Pinterest & Instagram.
-These are great tools for planning your trip, as well as finding off the beaten track adventures when you have arrived.
-You will get heaps of ideas to jot down and save for later.
+These are great tools for planning your trip, as well as finding off the beaten track adventures when you've arrived.
+You'll get heaps of ideas to jot down and save for later.
 If you find yourself with some extra time up your sleeve, search up the destination’s hashtags & location tags on the ‘gram.

 Pack light, and then take out more